 Black Muslims aim for unity in challenging time for Islam

-There are 2 comments on the Seattle Post-Intelligencer story from 9 hrs ago, titled Black Muslims aim for unity in challenging time for Islam.
-In it, Seattle Post-Intelligencer reports that:
+There are 2 comments on the Westport News story from Saturday, titled Black Muslims aim for unity in challenging time for Islam.
+In it, Westport News reports that:

 Fatimah Farooq is shown, Tuesday, March 14, 2017 in Ann Arbor, Mich.
 Farooq counsels refugees from places like Iraq and Syria, who have been victims of trauma, torture or sex trafficking.